Circular economy: Europe

 Europe's green deal, which came into being in 2019, aims at a climate-neutral circular economy.
 For this, a distinct difference between economic growth and resources will be found.
 "A circular economy reduces the pressure on natural resources and is an indispensable prerequisite for achieving the goal of climate neutrality by 2050 and halting biodiversity loss."

+From 2019 to 2023, the European Investment Bank funded €3.83 billion to co-finance 132 circular economy initiatives across many industries.
+Circular economy initiatives with a higher risk profile have secured finance through risk-sharing instruments and EU guarantees.

 Benelux

 Belgium

 Since 2014, Belgium has adopted a circular strategy.
 This is marked by 21 measures to be followed.
 In Belgium, the three Belgian regions (Flanders, Brussels and Wallonia) have different personal objectives.
-For Flanders, a strategy called vision 2050 has been put in place.
+For Flanders, a strategy called Vision 2050 has been put in place.
 For Wallonia, there is a plan following the declaration of the regional policy for Wallonia from 2019 to 2024.
-Since 23 January 2020, Wallonia has adopted a new strategy including three governance bodies: a steering committee, an intra-administration platform and a steering committee??.
+Since 23 January 2020, Wallonia has adopted a new strategy including three governance bodies: a steering committee, an intra-administration platform and an orientation committee.

 For Brussels, a plan was adopted in 2016 to develop the circular economy in its region.
 This plan will be in place for a period of 10 years.

 The Netherlands

 The Netherlands set a plan of action for circular economy in 2016 and have been doing additional efforts for a transition towards a 100% circular economy by 2050 (and 50% by 2030).
-The Netherlands Organization for Applied Scientific Research estimates that a full shift towards Circular Economy will, at the long term, generate not less than 7,3 billion euros and 540.000 new jobs in the sector.
+The Netherlands Organization for Applied Scientific Research estimates that a full shift towards Circular Economy will, at the long term, generate not less than 7.3 billion euros and 540,000 new jobs in the sector.
 The work will be developed around the five pillars mentioned above: plastics, biomass and food, the construction sector, the manufacturing industry, and consumer goods.
 The government has also put a fund in place to facilitate and accelerate the shift.
 These funds are part of the 300 million € annually spent by the government for climate-related decisions and actions.
 The envelope is also completed by the ministry of infrastructure, which allocated €40 million for circular economy-related actions in 2019 and 2020.
 Other actions such as an allocation of subsidies for enterprises that make change or invest in the field have been taken.
 Initiatives at the subnational level are also encouraged and regions such as Groningen, Friesland, the Northern Netherlands, etc. ere taking actions to not only reduce their environmental impact but accelerate and accentuate their actions towards Circular economy.

-The Grand Duchy of Luxembourg
+Luxembourg

 CE is one of the major deals of the 2018-2023 Luxembourg government.

 The Luxembourg added in 2019 Circular economy in their data-driven innovation strategy, considering it now as a crucial field for innovation in the next years.
 It is present in most sectors of the country's development plan even if it is still only at the beginning of its development.

 More initiatives are starting to emerge, however, to develop better in the field: